Single-unit study

 EFB130 Multi-disciplinary Approaches to Behaviour Change

-In this introductory behavioural economics unit, you will gain a core understanding of human behaviour and decision-making, as well as basic approaches to designing behaviour change solutions (policy and industry) that rely on behavioural uptake.
-This unit is the first of its kind in Australia, linking theory and practice from multiple disciplines in behaviour change.
-You will explore a broad range of foundational theories and methods from behavioural economics, economics, social marketing, law and communications, to develop a more comprehensive understanding of factors impacting individual decision making and their applied role in addressing complex social issues.
+In this introductory behavioural economics unit, you will gain a core understanding of human behaviour and decision-making by exploring a comprehensive range of foundational theories from economics, psychology, and neuroscience.
+You will also learn about approaches to designing behaviour change solutions that rely on behavioural uptake.
 This unit involves a real-world client and asks students to apply behavioural theories and design a basic behaviour change program.
 This unit is relevant to students of business, law, psychology and health as an elective and as a core unit for the Behavioural Economics major.

 EFB201 Financial Markets